 Agencies must receive approval from the CHRO before granting an unscheduled equal pay adjustment to correct pay inequities, identified by the agency’s internal assessment, between employees who perform work of a comparable character.
 An adjustment will not result in the reduction of any employee’s pay.

+Pay inequities resulting from an assessment that was completed incorrectly are subject to provisions outlined in this section.

 Agencies shall establish a procedure for employees to request an internal assessment.
 The procedure shall include a process where employees can submit a written request for an internal assessment based on one or more factors identified in (1)(b).